rust-lang/book/second-edition/nostarch/chapter05.md

 `Display` by default, because there’s only one way you’d want to show a `1` or any other primitive type to a user.
 But with structs, the way `println!` should format the output is less clear because there are more display possibilities: do you want commas or not?
-Do you want to print the curly braces?
+Do you want to print the curly brackets?
 Should all the fields be shown?
 Due to this ambiguity, Rust doesn’t try to guess what we want and structs don’t have a provided implementation of `Display`.

 If we continue reading the errors, we’ll find this helpful note:

 ```
-note: `Rectangle` cannot be formatted with the default formatter; try using
+`Rectangle` cannot be formatted with the default formatter; try using
 `:?` instead if you are using a format string
 ```